 Submit your seat deposit online

 *If you have outstanding prerequisite coursework, you must have a plan in place to complete this prior to the deadline indicated.
-Please contact the admissions office immediately if you foresee difficulty in completing all conditions by the deadlines indicated.
+Please contact the admissions office immediately if you foresee difficulty in completing all requirements by the deadlines indicated.

 Submission of transcripts